NothingCodee/nothingcodee/README.md

 <h1 align="center">Hello 👋, I'm Emir</h1>

 <!-- Introduction -->
-<h3 align="center">I'm a high school student in the 11th grade who's dedicated to self-improvement.
+<h3 align="center">I'm a university student who's dedicated to self-improvement.
 I've been passionate about programming since 2018, and my journey in the world of coding has been incredibly rewarding so far.